nbinwal/BDS/README.md

 ```
 For each record:
     Parse pickup_lat and pickup_lon.
-    Round each to two decimal places to form grid_cell.
+    Round both values to 2 decimals to form grid_cell.
     Emit (grid_cell, 1)

-For each grid_cell:
+For each grid_cell group:
-    Sum the counts.
+    Sum all counts.
     Emit (grid_cell, ride_count)
 ```